Roboguy420/Gex2PS1ModelExporter/README.md

 ## Compatibility
 The source code aims to be as OS and compiler agnostic as possible.
 The official releases are for 64-bit Windows, x86-64 Arch Linux, x86-64 Red Hat-based Linux, and AMD64 Debian GNU/Linux.
 They have been tested and found to be working on Windows 10 64-bit, Artix Linux, Fedora Linux x86-64, and Debian Sid (unstable Trixie as of writing) AMD64 respectively.

+## Additional Notes
+These are some other things that are important to keep in mind when using the program.
+* Due to its small scale and lack of wide usage, the program is relatively untested.
+Use caution when selecting the import file.
+Only try to export models from files that you know are from a properly dumped version of the game.
+* During reading of an imported .drm file, the program will create a temporary file named "Gex2PS1ModelExporterTempfile.drm" in the current working directory.
+If the program halts prematurely, this file may still persist in that directory, so make sure to keep a note of it and delete it if it still exists after the program has closed.

 ## Credits
 * Crystal Dynamics for their amazing game
 * [TheSerioliOfNosgoth](https://github.com/TheSerioliOfNosgoth) for their work in reverse engineering Crystal Dynamics games